Monte Wolfe: Marriage and family

-Archie found work as a clerk in Modesto, CA, but with six mouths to feed, he needed a higher paying job.
-He later landed a job as a lumberjack at the Westside Lumber Company, and later as a Timberman and mucker in the Eagle Shawmut Mine near Tuolumne City, California.
+Archie found work as a clerk in Modesto, California, but with six mouths to feed, he needed a higher-paying job.
+He later landed a job as a lumberjack at the Westside Lumber Company, and later as a timberman and mucker in the Eagle Shawmut Mine near Tuolumne City, California.
 Goldie took a job as camp cook at the Westside Lumber Company.

 The 2nd Aero Squadron

 In 1916, a rift opened between Goldie Faye and Archie; the cause is lost to time.
 Archie collected his last paycheck at the mine, traveled to San Francisco, and joined the U.S. Army.
 He was immediately shipped to Fort Mills on Corregidor in the Philippines and assigned to the 2nd Aero Squadron in the Harbor Defenses of Manila and Subic Bays.
 Letters sent home to Goldie Faye with paychecks indicate that Archie dearly missed his children and Goldie.

-The Aviation Section, U.S. Signal Corps activated the Second Aero Squadron on 12 May 1915.
+The Aviation Section, U.S. Signal Corps, activated the Second Aero Squadron on 12 May 1915.
 It was the second to be organized in the United States Army, as noted by its numerical designation.
-It was organized at Rockwell Field, San Diego, California, where the only Aviation School at that time was located, and it was from this school that most of its squadron members came from.
+It was organized at Rockwell Field, San Diego, California, where the only aviation school at that time was located, and it was from this school that most of its squadron members came from.
 Other members were taken from the 1st Aero Squadron, which was the only completely equipped squadron in the Army.

-It was the policy of the Aviation School to completely train and equip a squadron before sending it into the field.
+It was the policy of the aviation school to completely train and equip a squadron before sending it into the field.
 The squadron consisted of six flying officers and thirty-nine enlisted men, primarily mechanics.
 Two officers and ten men were transferred from the 1st Aero Squadron.
-The USAT Sheridan sailed from San Francisco for Manila on 5 January 1916 whith the squadron.
+The USAT Sheridan sailed from San Francisco for Manila on 5 January 1916 with the squadron.
 After two weeks of quarantine, the unit reached its station on Corregidor on 14 February without aircraft.
 It was the first complete aviation unit assigned outside of the United States.